Growth worries weigh on stocks, but oil rallies

 Japan's main gauge of capital spending also unexpectedly fell for a second straight month, data from July showed, highlighting its economic struggles.

-Tokyo's Nikkei .N225 fell 2.5 percent.
-Chinese stocks .CSI300 .SSEC ended down also, falling more than 1 percent each.
-Hong Kong .HIMSCI and Australian stocks both lost more than 2 percent.
+Tokyo's Nikkei fell 2.5 percent.
+Chinese stocks ended down also, falling more than 1 percent each.
+Hong Kong and Australian stocks both lost more than 2 percent.

 The emerging market woes were not limited to Asia.